singulart/validator-info-extractor/README.md

-Main report to be execiuted by an endpoint
+Main report to be executed by an endpoint

 ```
 select